sivasankariit/iTerm2-restore/README.md

 5. Make sure you have SSH key based access to the moshserver without having to enter the password each time.
 6. Run the application by double clicking iTermRestore.app.
+7. To connect to additional servers, edit ~/.iTermServers, add the new servers to the list, and rerun iTermRestore.